werderes/vignette/README.md

 python script for Fusion 360 to make analog photography vignette equipment

 To generate vignetter:
--copy attachment file to a new folder
+-copy fusion360_vignette.py file to a new folder
 -open it with text editor, change parameters as You need and save file

 In fusion 360: